adichakra1/Flask_Recipes/README.md

 # To run this project
 1. Clone the Git repository
-2. In the root folder, create a virtual environment using your favorite method.
+2. In the root folder, create a virtual environment using your preferred method.
 3. Install project dependencies with
 ``
 pip install -r requirements.txt